Francona’s beloved scooter stolen, stripped as Cleveland’s manager gets ready to say goodbye to game

 “I went over the handlebars,” he said, “I mean over.
 It’s amazing how much you can see of your life in that moment.”

-Jokes aside, and it was fitting the moments before Francona’s finale included some light-hearted one-liners from him, the last home game in 2023 is a bittersweet celebration.
+Jokes aside, and it was fitting the moments before Francona’s finale included some light-hearted one-liners from him, the last home game in 2023 was a bittersweet celebration.

 It’s hard for the Guardians and their fans to say goodbye to the longest tenured and winningest manager in the club’s 123-year history — one of baseball’s all-time characters.